rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

-Here are just a few of the integrated solution capabilities that are provided within this sample ASP.NET Core MVC web app:
+Here is a breakdown of the integrated capabilities that are provided within this sample ASP.NET Core MVC web application:

 * Self-service user and account registration across Azure Media Services, Azure Storage, Signiant Flight & Aspera FASP